HomeBlogDoD Civilian vs. Military Hearing Conservation: Key Differences Explained

 HCP ElementMilitary (DoDI 6055.12)DoD Civilian (1910.95 + DoDI 6055.12)

-Enrollment triggerExposure at or above 85 dBA TWA; all personnel in designated hazardous noise areasExposure at or above 85 dBA TWA action level per 1910.95(d)
+Enrollment trigger85 dBA TWA; all personnel in designated hazardous noise areas85 dBA TWA action level per 1910.95(d)

-Baseline audiogram timingBefore assignment to noise-hazardous duty; within 30 days of enrollment per DoDIWithin 6 months of first exposure at or above 85 dBA TWA per 1910.95(g)(2)
+Baseline timingBefore assignment to noise-hazardous duty (more stringent than OSHA)Within 6 months of first exposure per 1910.95(g)(2)

 Annual audiogramAnnual per DoDI 6055.12Annual per 1910.95(g)(6)

-Record retentionMilitary health record — career-long and post-separationDuration of employment per 1910.95(m); Federal Records Center at separation
+Record retentionMilitary health record — career-long and post-separationDuration of employment per 1910.95(m)

 H-Profiles: Military Only